reservoirpy/reservoirpy/docs/source/user_guide/node.rst

 - :ref:`learning_rules` on how to make your nodes and models learn from data,

-- :ref:`feedback` on how to create feedback connections between your nodes,
+- :ref:`/user_guide/advanced_demo.ipynb#Feedback-connections` on how to create feedback connections between your nodes,

 - :ref:`create_new_node` on how to create your own nodes, equipped with custom functions and learning rules.